zmr227/Deep-Learning-Nanodegree/Notes/Deep Learning.md

 #### Error Function

 - **Error function**: tells the model how far it is from the ideal solution, then the model will continuously take steps to minimize the error.
--  Minimizing error func leads to the best possible solution. (sometimes a local minimum is good enough)
+-  Minimizing error func leads to the best possible solution. (sometimes a local minima is good enough)
 - To use **Gradient Descent **, error function should be continuous and differentiable so as to be sensitive to any tiny changes since there's a small learning rate.
 - **Log-loss** Error Function: Assign a large penalty to the misclassified points and a small penalty to the correctly classified points.
 Error = sum of penalties --> move around to decrease error.
 - (Penalty --> distance from the boundary for the misclassified points)